GenericEntity/interpreter-go/README.md

 # Interpreter in Golang
 This is my 2021 summer personal project: to learn how to build an interpreter from scratch: lexer, parser and evaluator.
-The whole project is based on Thorsten Ball's [excellent book](https://interpreterbook.com/), so I do not take credit for its design or implementation (except a few minor add-ons).
+The project is based on Thorsten Ball's [excellent book](https://interpreterbook.com/), so credit for most of its design and implementation goes to him (except a few minor add-ons).

 The interpreted language is [Monkey](https://interpreterbook.com/#the-monkey-programming-language), designed by Thorsten Ball.